RajivManivannan/Facebook-Chatbot/README.md

 Facebook Chatbot implementation in PHP.

-## Steps to set up localhost for chatbot and enable Ngrok.
+## Steps to set up localhost for chatbot.

 1. Install AMPPS (Local PHP Web server + MySQL)
 2. To allow the tunnel request from facebook to localhost server, Install Ngrok